daniel-j-h/dslr-pi-control/README.md

 Start the server
 ----------------

 If you want to be fancy, you can install a web server (e.g. lighttpd, nginx) and let the Flask app communicate (e.g. FastCGI, uWSGI) with it using WSGI.
+Please make sure to set DEBUG=False in the configuration as soon as you're not just playing around with it but using it e.g. on a public network.

 Otherwise, just use the Flask server:

-    ./app
+    ./runserver